Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   of failures, including network errors, server errors, and storage
   issues.
 When used in conjunction with proper failover
   logic from the ingest sources side, highly reliable live streaming
-  setups can be build.
+  setups can be built.
 In this section, we discuss requirements
   for failover scenarios.
 The following steps are required for an [=ingest source=] to deal with a failing receiving entity.